We’ll list the steps you will need to know how to prepare for painting drywall.

 Painting New Drywall:

 To paint your new drywall use a drywall primer first, you’ll need to use actual drywall primer, which is a bit cheaper than most primers: it has only what you need (assuming you have not stains or mold etc).
+Read more about the best drywall primer in this post.

 This is one of the few times I would say that it is fine to use a paint and primer in one.
 I have written about why this is usually not a good idea, but for a brand new wall, it does save time.